Police Comfort Dog

-The Concord Police Department K-9 Unit currently consists of one K-9 Officer, a yellow Labrador Retriever named "Liberty".
+The Concord Police Department K-9 Unit currently consists of one K-9 Handler, a yellow Labrador Retriever named "Liberty".
 The Department is currently developing a program in which we hope to add several other K-9 Officers to the team.

 In July 2018, members of the Concord Police Department approached Laura Barker, founder of Hero Pups, Inc., and pitched the idea of bringing a Comfort Dog to the department.
 The mission of Hero Pups, Inc. is to train and place service rescue dogs with military veterans and other first responders.
 The Comfort Dog program for a law enforcement agency was contemplated and approved by the Hero Pups, Inc. Board of Directors.

 In August 2018, Laura became aware of a Labrador rescue in Pennsylvania that was experiencing weather related problems at the facility and there was a need to move some of the dogs.
 Laura traveled to Pennsylvania and rescued four yellow lab puppies.